oemerfaruk/oemerfaruk/readme.md

 # Hello There ✋, I'm Ömer Faruk

-I'm studying Physics at Yıldız Technical University.
+I am currently a co-founder and software developer at seoem.co.
 I'm working on Ionosphere Analysis as a software developer and data scientist at YTU Space Physics Research Group.
 Interested in amatuer radio bands and satellite comms, machine learning algorithms, backend development, Network|Cybersecurity|System engineering.

 ### I can coding with;